jtgi/tictactoe/README.md

   - autoplay.js: configures two dumb AIs against each other.

 # Other
-- the UX is bad :)
-- node's ES6 classes too clunky, would do more functional/stateless next time. or just typescript/babel.
-- didn't have time to make ascii fireworks when you win :/
+- the class is too stateful, would rewrite in a more stateless functional style. especially with node's es6 support.